 PPP - Contact a SBA approved lender to start the application process - click here for the webinar on PPP forgiveness

 EIDL - funding available - loan application on SBA website

 The federal government passed a far-ranging designed to provide economic relief from COVID-19.
 The Act is very broad, but includes a number of key provisions relevant to employers and workers, including:

-- Payroll Protection Program - Loans to help cash flow for “small” businesses and nonprofits with 500 employees or less; the amount of the loan can be up to 2 ½ times your average monthly payroll (up to a maximum of $10 million); importantly, a significant portion of these loans will be forgiven for businesses that retain or rehire employees between now and June 30
+- Payroll Protection Program - Loans to help cash flow for “small” businesses and nonprofits with 500 employees or less; the amount of the loan can be up to 2 ½ times your average monthly payroll (up to a maximum of $10 million); importantly, a significant portion of these loans will be forgiven for businesses that retain or rehire employees

 - Small Business Administration Emergency Disaster Loan and Grant Program - Provides loans to struggling businesses